Alex-Dowling/choose-number/README.md

-Simple code to try to guess a number adn keep track of attempts.
+Simple code to try to guess a number and keep track of attempts.